Gondola ride in Venice: What you need to know + tips & review

 My gondola ride in Venice review

-First of all, the fact that you can see the inner -and, therefore, hidden- canals of Venice will give you an amazing extra layer.
-The tiny channels of the City of Bridges are stunning, and honestly, you shouldn’t miss them.
 The ride itself was easygoing, and seeing the gondolier balancing was really unique.
 Of course, the gondolier didn’t offer any commentary or singing, but honestly, this didn’t bother me because I wasn’t distracted.
-I wanted to soak in as much Venice as possible, and gladly this happened.
+I wanted to soak up as much of Venice as possible, and, happily, this happened.

 For the same reason, I preferred to pre-book a private gondola: I wanted to enjoy the canals of Venice in silence.
 The floating city is mesmerizing, and seeing its buildings from the water level is breathtaking.
 As you can see in the photos and video, the ride is smooth, and there’s even some light traffic from people enjoying their gondola tours.